 Do you think it’s okay?

 Faced with large-scale public pressure, Hershey has announced that they are moving towards Fair-Trade certification by 2020.
 That’s a nice step.
 But why does it need to take them that long to end participation in a horrendously exploitive system?
 There’s nothing sweet about manufacturing 80 million Hershey Kisses a day, using cocoa that may very well have been produced using abusive child labor.

 If you want to keep applying more pressure, here’s what you can do:

-* Get a free DVD copy of the film The Dark Side of Chocolate, along with information about Fair Trade, from the dedicated people at Green America.
-Watch it, show it to your friends, and spread the word.
+- Watch the film The Dark Side of Chocolate and get information about Fair-Trade, from the dedicated people at Green America.
+Show it to your friends, and spread the word.

 - Tweet about this article and post it to your Facebook page.
 Tell your friends to read this article.
 Share your thoughts on the Hershey Facebook page.
 Tell them that the hundreds of thousands of kids can’t wait until 2020.
 The more people who do, the greater the chance Hershey will realize that the time has arrived for it to take responsibility for its actions.